 Withdrawing from opioids can be extremely uncomfortable, leading many people to seek these drugs out at all costs.
 This often compromises a person’s morals and values.
 Excessively seeking the next fix can cause trouble in relationships, at work, with the law, and with one’s mental and physical health.
 Common symptoms of opioid addiction include:

 The severity of withdrawal symptoms will depend on the amount, frequency, and type of drug responsible for the opioid dependency.
 In most cases, the physical symptoms of opioid withdrawal will begin to peak between 48 and 72 hours after the last dose.
-During this time it is necessary to be under professional medical care, as dehydration can likely lead to convulsions.
-Some drug detox rehab facilities offer medications such as suboxone and subutex are carefully administered to alleviate particular symptoms of withdrawal, whereas other treatment centers offer a natural detox as a healthy alternative.
+During this time it is necessary to be under supervision in a licensed detox facility, as dehydration can lead to convulsions.
+Some drug detox rehab facilities offer medications such as Suboxone and Subutex to alleviate particular symptoms of withdrawal, whereas other treatment centers offer a natural detox as a healthy alternative.

 The most common opioid withdrawal symptoms include:

-Many people mistakenly assume that addiction ends with medical detox.
+Many people mistakenly assume that addiction ends after the completion of detox.
 This is entirely incorrect, as addiction recovery is a process and not a single event.
 Addiction is just as much a mental disease as it is physical.
-Once the detoxification process is complete, addicts must continue on in their recovery through quality addiction treatment programs.
+Following the detoxification process, patients must continue on in their recovery through quality addiction treatment programs.

-Restore Drug Treatment Center offers the programming needed to help addicts get back on their feet.
+Restore Drug Treatment Center offers the programming needed to help you get back on your feet.
 From traditional therapies, such as individual, group and family therapy, to alternative treatment programs, Restore Drug Rehab LA provides clients with the tools and skills for long-term success in recovery.